xaur/decred-news/guidelines.md

 For each past event, add some basic info following the standard format in the template.
 On top of that, try to add the most interesting highlights (1-3 sentence per event).
 Same for upcoming events.

-If the release is close but some events still lack info, actively post a list of such events in #event\_planning and ask for comments.
+If the DJ release is close but some events still lack info, actively post a list of such events in #event\_planning and ask for comments.

-Look at the events from Decred's perspective, look for experience to learn from.
+Look at events from Decred's perspective, look for experience to learn from.
 Some hints: how it went, how many visitors, what they know, what they don't know, what they ask, what they think about Decred, any interesting trends that could shape our events activity.

 Sources:

-* some events have reports written up in the [events repo](https://github.com/decredcommunity/events) - you can subscribe to it to watch for updates
+* some events have reports written up in the [events repo](https://github.com/decredcommunity/events) - you can subscribe and watch for updates
 * chats: #event\_planning
-* Follow Twitter accounts that often tweet about events, e.g. [Decred_ES](https://twitter.com/Decred_ES)
+* follow Twitter accounts that often tweet about events, e.g. [Decred_ES](https://twitter.com/Decred_ES)

 ### Media